Boat Registration and Licenses in Louisiana

 Lost registrations must be reported in writing to the LDWF within 15 days.

-If you were born after January 1, 1984, you'll need to obtain a boater education card in order to operate a motorboat that's in excess of 10 horsepower.
-Otherwise, you must have with you either someone who is over 18 years and has completed the course, or someone who is exempt from the requirement.
+If you were born after January 1, 1984, you'll need to obtain a boater education card in order to operate a motorboat that is over10 horsepower.
+Otherwise, you must have with you either someone who is 18 years old or older and has completed the course, or someone who is exempt from the requirement.

-It is unlawful for anyone under the age of 16 to operate a personal watercraft.
+It is unlawful for anyone under 16 years old to operate a personal watercraft.

 Obtain the safety education card by successfully completing a boater safety course.